 Essential oils are separated from the plant material through steam distillation and carefully handled to assure the maximum yields.
 Steam distillation of flowers and leaves gives two products – the essential oil plus a floral hydrosol.

 Different plants have different yields of essential oil per lb. of plant material and this is reflected in the price of the essential oil.
-Rose essential oil or attar of roses is one of the most expensive essential oils with a ¼ oz of the oil – a mere 7 ml valued at over $100.
+Rose essential oil or attar of roses is one of the most expensive essential oils with a ¼ oz of the oil – a mere 5 ml valued at over $100.
 And Rose hydrosol valued at $10 per 8oz.
 Obviously it takes a great many rose petals to make that ¼ oz of essential oil – 45 lbs of roses or about 15,000 roses to be exact.
 Rose hydrosol is also called “rose water.”
-It is used in cosmetics, and in Turkish baking, lending a delicious rose flavour to confections like “Turkish delight.”
+It is used in cosmetics, and in Turkish baking, lending a delicious rose flavor to confections like “Turkish delight.”
+(See my rose marshmallow recipe and my rose pizzelle recipe to get an idea of how to use Rose Hydrosol in the kitchen.)

-Less expensive essential oils, like peppermint, need less plant material to distill for essential oil – 5 lbs of peppermint leaves will yield 1 oz of peppermint essential oil.
+Less expensive essential oils, like peppermint essential oil, need less plant material to distill for essential oil – 5 lbs of peppermint leaves will yield 1 oz of peppermint essential oil.
 The rest of the distillation is peppermint hydrosol, useful as an air freshener, insect repellent, and in an aromatherapy diffuser.

 You can distill essential oils at home from your own garden plants – but be warned that the yield of essential oil is quite small compared to the yield of hydrosol.
 With some plants, like roses, you need such a large volume of plant material for a very small amount of essential oil that special equipment is necessary to handle the volume.
 Don’t be shy to try this anyway, because the hydrosol is exquisite on its own, and your house will smell amazing.